Here at Orum, we’re all about money movement.

 ACH payments can be used anywhere in the United States and are dependent on bank account credentials, rather than cards or wallets.
 You can set them up through your bank directly or by partnering with a third-party payment processor.

-Once you have set it up, this payment method is very versatile.
-ACH can be used by consumers, businesses, and government organizations.Initially this network was used mostly for recurring transactions, but now transfers can be both recurring and one-off.
+ACH payments can be used by consumers, businesses, and government organizations alike.
+This network was initially used for recurring transactions, however, transfers can now be both recurring and one-off.

 Certain financial institutions may also help you send money internationally while still using the ACH network.
 These international ACH transactions are known as IAT.

-definitions of who all the possible participants in an ACH transaction could be:
+definitions of who the possible participants in an ACH transaction could be:

 Originator